Sampling parameters of ordinary differential equations with Langevin dynamics that satisfy constraints: Estimating model parameters for the repressilator

+Interestingly, we obtain a further 15 fold speedup when we do not adjust the constrained Langevin dynamics with the Metropolis criterion (the constrained unadjusted Langevin algorithm, CULA, in Table \ref{tab:performance_metrics}), at the expense of some bias due to the numerical error of discretizing the Langevin equations.
+We believe that this is due to the reversal of the momentum when steps are rejected in the MALA dynamics.
+The lower acceptance rate of MALA over CULA causes the MALA dynamics to retrace previously explored regions more often when the noise in the dynamics is small, as is the case for our calculations.

-Because constrained Langevin and ensemble MCMC treat the initial conditions differently, their parameter distributions should not be exactly the same.
-Nevertheless, they contain similar information: we estimate the Kullback-Leibler (KL) divergence of the two marginal distributions of \(\mathbf k\) to be 0.526 using the method described in Section \ref{sec:KL_estimate}.
-Given this similarity, the marginal distribution of \(\mathbf k\) for the constrained Langevin sampler can be reweighted to that for the ensemble MCMC sampler or vice versa if desired.
+Because the constrained and unconstrained methods treat the initial conditions differently, their parameter distributions should not be exactly the same.
+Nevertheless, they contain similar information: most of the normalized importance weights (see Section \ref{sec:importance_sampling}) for reweighting the distribution sampled by the constrained Langevin dynamics to the distribution sampled by the unconstrained methods are close to one (and only a tiny fraction are larger than three, as shown in Figure \ref{fig:hist_emcee_interpolated}, representing the unconstrained methods by ensemble MCMC).
+Given this similarity, the marginal distribution of \(\mathbf k\) for the constrained Langevin sampler can be reweighted to that for the unconstrained methods or vice versa if desired.